pywr/pywr/docs/source/extending_pywr/extending_pywr_parameters.rst

 ==============================

 The value of each parameter is calculated at the start of every timestep.
-A dependency tree is used to ensure that parameters are evaluated in the correct order.
+A dependency tree is used to ensure that parameters are evaluated in the correct order and that there are no circular dependencies [*]_.
 For example, the ``AggregatedParameter`` returns the aggregated value of a set of parameters using a user-defined function.
 In the terminology of the dependency tree the ``AggregatedParameter`` is the parent of the other parameters, which are it's children.
 When writing a parameter these dependencies need to be defined explicitly by modifying the ``Parameter.parents`` or ``Parameter.children`` attributes.

 To get the value of a child parameter use the ``Parameter.get_value`` method, or for the index use ``Parameter.get_index``.
 These methods return the value/index for the current timestep and scenario.
 To access the